LucasTavaresA/SingleComment.nvim/README.md

 ## Features

+1. Simple and stupid, just complain and i will change some lua tables around and we are ready to work

-1. Supports
+2. Supports
    - counts like 5{comment} and dotrepeat
    - commenting in front of the current line, and start a comment on empty lines
    - toggling a comment in front/top of the current line, [preview](#commentahead)
    - block comments in case you really need them, and removing innermost block on cursor, [preview](#blockcomment)

-2. Simplest of them all **~270 loc** in a single file
+3. Simplest of them all **~270 loc** in a single file

-3. Compatible with [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring), turns its results into single line comments
+4. In neovim < 0.9 it uses [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) automatically if available
+   or just treesitter on neovim latest thanks to @echasnovski for the boilerplate, them tries to turn all results into line comments

-4. Single line comments avoid unexpected results when commenting:
+5. Single line comments avoid unexpected results when commenting:
    - uncomments only when all the text selected is commented, avoiding confusion when getting big blocks of code out of the way for debugging
    - always comments at the most shallow comment to make maintaining different levels of